Knowledge base

 - Duplicate the existing site

-- Change the target directory of the production site to the production environment directory and modify the URLs of the pre-production site according to the domain name of the production site using a WordPress extension or via phpMyAdmin.
+- Modify the target directory of the production site to the directory of the production environment and modify the URLs of the pre-production site according to the domain name of the production site using a WordPress extension or via phpMyAdmin.

 1. Duplicate the site to a second location